codidact/co-design/docs_src/components/modals.md

     </div>
 </div>

-## Javascript
+## JavaScript

- Co-Design provides standard Javascript to show and position the modals.
+ Co-Design provides standard JavaScript to show and position the modals.
 Give your modal an id or an unique class and give the trigger the attribute `data-modal="[query]"`, where the query is a CSS selector for the slide.
 The same attribute should be given to the close button.